t20e/to-do-project/README.md

-currently make change this app to make it use react on the front end.
+currently making changes to the app so it can be more user frienldy. utilizing jquery